zooxyt/scheme-tutorial/chapters/01_preface.md

 problems, and feeling the fun of coding.

-For an experienced programmer who has never use Lisp-like things, Scheme'll provides new thinking ways that inspire better code.
+For an experienced programmer who has never use Lisp-like things, Scheme will provides new thinking ways that inspire better code.
-As a rather simple programming language, it could also be used as a script languages that extends the function dynamicly
+As a rather simple programming language, it could also be used as a script languages that extends the function dynamically
 (Like JavaScript in Web browsers).

 For a programming language fun and geek, Scheme provides a cool playground